Accelerynt-Security/AS-Datadog-Events-Integration/README.md

 ![Datadog_Integration_Initial_Run_1](Images/Datadog_Integration_Initial_Run_1.png)

-Click on the run and check for a successful **Send data** operation in the final step.
+Click on the run and check for a successful **Send data** operation in the **For each - Event** step.
 Once you see this, **disable the logic app**.

 ![Datadog_Integration_Initial_Run_2](Images/Datadog_Integration_Initial_Run_2.png)

 ![Datadog_Integration_Initial_Run_3](Images/Datadog_Integration_Initial_Run_3.png)

 > [!NOTE]
 > If no data was returned for the 10 minute lookback window, allow the playbook to run until this condition is met.
-To expedite this, you can increase the lookback window by navigating to the **Logic app designer** adjusting the **addMinutes** function in the **HTTP - Get Alert IDs** step.
+To expedite this, you can increase the lookback window by navigating to the **Logic app designer** adjusting the **addMinutes** function in the **Initialize variable - Unix Start Time** step.
 The larger the negative number, the further the lookback.
 Be sure click **Update** if you change the formula, followed by **Save**.

 ![Datadog_Integration_Initial_Run_4](Images/Datadog_Integration_Initial_Run_4.png)